 St. Mary Catholic School will continue to be a school of excellence with a strong focus on its Catholic identity and academic distinction.
-A dedicated and caring faculty will be the hallmark of its academic excellence.
+A dedicated, faithful and caring faculty will be the hallmark of its academic excellence.

-St. Mary Catholic School will actively work to build a sense of rapport with the faith-based communities and to encourage support from all local parishes for the school's future needs.
-It will be a strong spiritually-centered community, living the Catholic faith as expressed through worship and service.
+St. Mary Catholic School will actively work to build a sense of rapport with the faithbased communities and to encourage support from all local parishes for the school's future needs.
+It will be a strong spiritually-centered community, living the Catholic faith as expressed in her timeless teachings, her worship and service.